DukeMurmur/clock/README.md

 # requirements.txt
 No packages needed.
 # .exe
-There is a compiled version of this programm
+There is a compiled version of this program